ApplyFirst Compensation Intelligence

 Common questions about Charles Schwab & Company, Inc. salaries

-How much does Charles Schwab & Company, Inc. pay Sr. Manager, Software Development & Engineering Lead (Pl)s?
+How much does Charles Schwab & Company, Inc. pay Sr. Manager, Software Development & Engineering Lead (Pl)s?↓

-How much does Charles Schwab & Company, Inc. pay per hour for Sr. Manager, Software Development & Engineering Lead (Pl)?
+How much does Charles Schwab & Company, Inc. pay per hour for Sr. Manager, Software Development & Engineering Lead (Pl)?↓

 Based on the average annual salary of $198,914, a Sr. Manager, Software Development & Engineering Lead (Pl) at Charles Schwab & Company, Inc. earns approximately $96 per hour assuming a standard 40-hour work week (2,080 working hours per year).

-Is Charles Schwab & Company, Inc. Sr. Manager, Software Development & Engineering Lead (Pl) salary above the national average?
+Is Charles Schwab & Company, Inc. Sr. Manager, Software Development & Engineering Lead (Pl) salary above the national average?↓

-How accurate is this Charles Schwab & Company, Inc. salary data?
+How accurate is this Charles Schwab & Company, Inc. salary data?↓

-This data is sourced from H-1B Labor Condition Application (LCA) disclosures filed publicly with the US Department of Labor — legally binding government filings.
+This data is sourced from H-1B Labor Condition Application (LCA) disclosures filed publicly with the public compensation data sources β€” legally binding compensation data.
 They may not represent employees hired domestically without H-1B sponsorship.